Esox: Angling and handling methods

 Pike are susceptible to gut hooking when fished for with natural bait.
 Upon taking the bait, the pike will hold it for a short time in its mouth as it moves off.
 The pike will then, usually, turn the bait in its mouth, so that it sits in alignment with its throat to ease swallowing.
 It is recommended that when pike fishing the process is not allowed to go this far and a strike is recommended as soon as a bite is indicated.
 Otherwise, what is known as gut hooking will result, which will normally kill or seriously injure the fish.
 Dutch research shows that cutting the line immediately when the fish is gut hooked will still give low mortality (14%).
 The hooks in the gut or stomach were either encapsulated or removed from the body.
 Placing hooks near the rear of the bait reduces the risk of deep hooking.
+To minimize injury from gut hooking the hook should be taken out from the gills where you will insert your pliers or forceps.
+Grab as close to the base of the hook as you can and rotate the eye of the hook toward the bottom of the fish's mouth and be removed carefully as to not rehook the fish.

-Other methods of catching and handing pike that are now frowned upon are the gaff and the gag.
+Other methods of catching and handling pike that are now frowned upon are the gaff and the gag.
 The gaff is a metal hook on the end of a pole used to hook through the fish's body in place of a more humane landing net.
 A gag is a device for holding open the pike's mouth whilst unhooking.
 These are now illegal in Scotland, as they put a huge amount of pressure on a pike's jaw, thus causing irreparable damage.